AI-multimodal/Lightshow/README.md

 # Installation Prerequisites
 * A modification of pymatgen is needed.
 * The modified version has been merged into the master branch of pymatgen.
 [See here for more info](https://github.com/materialsproject/pymatgen/pull/2178).
-* Need to use this master branch on Github at git@github.com:materialsproject/pymatgen.git since it has not been officially released.
+* Need to use this master branch on [Github](https://github.com/materialsproject/pymatgen) since it has not been officially released.

 # Install
 ```console